Toyota Stadium (Texas): 2028 redevelopment

-In addition to the renovation project, FC Dallas has signed a lease extension to keep the club in Frisco through 2057.
+In addition to the renovation project, FC Dallas signed a lease extension to keep the club in Frisco through 2057.

+In April 2026 the city of Frisco approved a further $9 million to the project to cover unexpected repairs to the stadium foundation and installation of a new WiFi system, bringing the total cost of the project to $191 million.

+In June 2026 the stadium made international headlines when the Sweden national soccer team was training there during the 2026 FIFA World Cup.
+An apparent error by the demolition crew caused the old west stand structure to collapse onto the temporary press box that was being built.

 National Soccer Hall of Fame

-In 2015, plans were announced that the stadium would be the new home of the National Soccer Hall of Fame (NSHOF).
-In addition to the NSHOF museum, the stadium's south end received extensive renovations and the entire project cost $55 million and was completed in 2018.
+In 2015 plans were announced that the stadium would be the new home of the National Soccer Hall of Fame which was completed in 2018.
 The Hall of Fame has two components – the NSHOF Experience and the NSHOF Club.
 The Experience houses the museum and serves as the location for the Hall of Fame annual induction ceremony.
 The Club includes specialty seating for season ticket holders for all FC Dallas home matches, as well as multiple event spaces that function as food and beverage hubs on game days.
 The NSHOF includes soccer memorabilia, modern technology, and virtual reality exhibits.

 Notable events

 College football

 2015 FCS National Championship football game between North Dakota State and Jacksonville State at Toyota Stadium.